Blog

 mcpai-agentstool-usellm-security

-MCP connects LLMs to filesystems, APIs, and devices.
-Gate every tool call with Sanctum — approve, verify, or block before the server executes.
+Gate every MCP tool call — approve, verify, or block before the server executes filesystem, API, and device side effects.

 May 21, 20267 min read